Bk-Nara/OfficeDocs-M365FreelanceToolkit-pr/FreelanceToolkit/internalcommunicationsection.md

 Internal communication
 ======================

 One of the major challenges of launching an enterprise freelance program is driving awareness and education among internal stakeholders and adopters.
-Employees need a place where they can learn how the program works, access required training, and review best practices for working with freelancers.
+Employees need a place where they can learn how the program works, access required training, and review best practices for engaging with freelancers.

 The Microsoft 365 Freelance Toolkit solves for this with a customized [SharePoint communication site](https://support.office.com/article/94A33429-E580-45C3-A090-5512A8070732).